Victoriajuszkiewicz/weather-app-Openweather-API-/README.md

 Weather App is a simple front-end application that allows users to check the current weather conditions for a particular location.
 It provides real-time weather information, including temperature, humidity, wind speed, and weather description, based on the user's input location.

-## Click the link to see play with the app
+## Click the link to play with the app

 https://main--weather-app-victoria.netlify.app/